KikidoraFear/Kikimeter/README.md

 Broadcast dps value (not time and sum separate, because sum is calculated locally)

 possible performance increase:
 calculate sum and max in cycles, not in each parse
+broadcast eheal and oheal in one line

 ## State